progweb/gpx2video/README.md

 If gpx2video finds the 'GoPro MET' stream, it searches packet with GPS fix to determine the offset time to use.

+If the `creation_time` field and 'GoPro MET' stream can't be found, gpx2video assumes that the video starts in the same time that the GPX stream.

 "sync" command permits to test the sychronization process:

 ```bash